trezzuri/erpnext-docs/docs/en/setting-up/company-setup.md

 For each Company, the master for Chart of Accounts is maintained separately.
 This allows you to maintain separate accounting for each company as per the legal requirements.
 You can also import chart of accounts using the [Charts Of Accounts Importer](/docs/en/setting-up/chart-of-accounts-importer).

-ERPNext has localized Chart of Accounts readily available for some countries.
+SOMA has localized Chart of Accounts readily available for some countries.
 When creating a new Company, you can choose to set up the Chart of Account for it from one of the following options.

 * Standard Chart of Accounts